LunarVim/lunarvim.org/docs/configuration/02-keybindings.md

   "<cmd>lua require'telescope'.extensions.project.project{}<CR>", "Projects"
 }
 ```
-As stated above, the leader key included.
+As stated above, the leader key is included.
 So for the above example, the keybinding becomes `<leader>P`

 ### Removing a single mapping